Houthi rockets kill 14 civilians in Yemen's Taiz - residents

 The Saudi-led coalition opposing the Houthis also launched air raids on military bases and Houthi positions in the southwestern city during the fighting, residents said, but no casualties were reported.

-Fighters loyal to Yemen's exiled government have been contesting control of Taiz - Yemen's cultural capital - with the Houthis since April.
+Fighters loyal to Yemen's exiled government have been contesting control of Taiz -- known as Yemen's cultural capital -- with the Houthis since April.
 Hundreds of combatants and civilians have been killed.

 "The situation is awful and the fighting is happening on many fronts.
 All the hospitals have closed except for one, so there's a shortage of medical care.
 Two rockets fell on the Deluxe neighbourhood, killing 14 people, among them women and children," Taiz resident Abdul Aziz Mohammed said.